Napoleon-Bonaparte-Official/corsica-blog/_posts/2024-02-07-Deployment_IPYNB_2_.md

    5. Configure Security Settings: Enable access for HTTP and HTTPS protocols to ensure smooth operation of your web application.
    6. Name Your Security Group (.pem) File: Assign a recognizable name to the security group file for SSH access.
    7. Connect to the Instance: Once the instance setup is complete, establish a connection to interact with the virtual machine.
+   8. Since this connection is blocked by School Wi-Fi, we will be using our cockpit website: https://cockpitp2.nighthawkcodingsociety.com
 3. Deployment Process Overview:
    1. After setting up the EC2 instance as outlined above, proceed with the deployment phase.
    2. Each EC2 instance can host multiple backend websites, including those of classmates for testing purposes.
    3. Connection to the EC2 instance occurs via the cloud.
 By accessing the instances section, you can establish a connection.
    4. Once connected, navigate to the desired instance and initiate the connection process, enabling deployment activities.

+You can use the site https://rift24.github.io/RIFT-Frontend to monitor the servers and check the status of your backend.

 ### More Details

 Extensive step-by-step tutorial (IT IS VERY LONG!!!): [More details](https://napoleon-bonaparte-official.github.io/corsica-blog/2024/02/08/deploymentP5_IPYNB_2_.html)

+Here is another updated guide (more details; teacher guide): [AWS Teacher Repo](https://nighthawkcoders.github.io/teacher_portfolio//c7.0/c7.1/c7.2/2023/09/27/aws-deployment_IPYNB_2_.html)